 Placed on the wrist with included Velcro straps, the Virtuoso Wrist Practice Aid provides students a physical reminder if they begin to collapse their wrist.
 The proper instruction for using the Virtuoso Wrist is to point out to the violin, viola, cello, or bass student that it is not a splint, but a reminder: When you feel it, straighten your wrist!

-For the next five blogs in this series as well as other useful product reviews, guest blogs, company announcements, and entertaining articles, be sure to subscribe with your email address above!
-For more teaching aids click the link below!
+Thank you for Reading!
+To receive notification of the next five blogs in this series as well as other useful product reviews, guest blogs, company announcements, and entertaining articles, be sure to subscribe with your email address above!
 Also, find SHAR on Facebook, Instagram, and Twitter.
+For more teaching aids click the link: